radhikamagaji/Donor-database-analysis-and-Prediction-of-Donation-score/README.md

 # Donor-database-analysis-and-Prediction-of-Donation-score

-As a capstone project from masters in data science program at Seattle University, we worked with Camp Korey is a non-profit organization that works for the empowerment of children with a wide range of life-altering medical conditions.
+As a capstone project from masters in data science program at Seattle University, we worked with Camp Korey, a non-profit organization that works for the empowerment of children with a wide range of life-altering medical conditions.

 This project helped the organization with donor database analysis and predicting donor scores.
 Below are the main analysis conducted: